pietrotedeschi/pietrotedeschi.github.io/content/patents/di-2020-spoofing/index.md

 ---
-title: Spoofing Detection Device and a Spoofing Detection Method
+title: Spoofing detection device and a spoofing detection method

 # Authors
 # A YAML list of author names